 I began cooking when I was six years old.
 When other kids were out riding their bicycles or playing video games, I was in the kitchen learning to make pâte à choux and homemade butternut squash agnolotti with guanciale.
 That passion followed me throughout my 15+ years as a professional chef.
 After culinary school, I worked as a catering chef, a restaurant chef, a corporate chef, a cake designer, and a pastry chef.
 My culinary philosophy is derived from all aspects of the culinary world.
 But nothing gives me more joy than cooking for my friends and family, and enjoying the food in their company.
-The recipes I create take the tricks of the trade I’ve gained over the years and apply them to fit my family’s lifestyle.

 Having grown up in kitchens where men predominantly ruled, I was constantly on the lookout for female chefs who could not only stand on the line right along with the boys, but cook circles around them too.
 I admire Alice Waters for the innovative California cuisine movement she helped to pioneer in the 1970’s.
 I love farm-to-table food with a strong emphasis on seasonality, and Alice Waters is the “mother” of that cuisine.
 Since I believe food has to be beautiful as well as tasty, I admire chefs like Elizabeth Faulkner who tend to use food as artistic expression.
 Her food has movement, and thought, and beauty…. and is delicious too!
 And because I was always the girl who wanted to try to outdo the boys with the most elaborate or creative dishes, I look to chefs like April Bloomfield for her adventurous, no-holds-barred approach to cooking.
 April is known for “snout-to-tail” cooking in which she creatively uses all parts of an animal to ensure there is no food waste.
 I admire her ability to go against what is “normal” or “safe” to showcase a side of food that many people may not realize is just as gourmet as a lobster or an aged steak.